bytefish/bytefish.de/blog/rxjava_periodically_emit_events.md

 [RxCpp]: https://github.com/Reactive-Extensions/RxCpp
 [Reactive Programming]: https://en.wikipedia.org/wiki/Reactive_programming

 [Reactive Programming] is an asynchronous programming language paradigm, which makes it astonishingly easy to work with Data Streams.
+Once you start with Reactive Programming you are going to see it everywhere, everything is going to look like a data stream.

 I started to work with [Reactive Extensions] in .NET some years ago and by now almost every other programming language has additional libraries for Reactive Programming like [RxJava], [RxJS] or [RxCpp].
 Like every other technology reactive programming doesn't come